Category : sake brewery and tasting

 *On Wednesday might be the other brewery.

 At this local brewery, they offer over many varieties of sake coming from small batch.
-We will taste 3 different sakes chosen for us such as refreshing sake, cloudy sake and high quality – fragrant sake.
+You can pick 1 sake from 3 different sakes such as refreshing sake, cloudy sake, and high quality – fragrant sake.

 3rd stop; liquor shop

 The liquor shop run by 4th generations over 100 years.
 They are very passionate about sake.
 Let’s compare 3 grade sake, 1st grade Daiginjo to 3rd grade Junmai.
-You’ll find basic sake.
+If you are lucky, the owner asks you to try not for sale’s sake!

 Established 1637 in Fushimi, the first brewery is ranked second biggest brewery in Japan.
 Harmony and innovation, these are the mottos in this brewery.
 They experiment with new types of sake every year.
 We’ll tour a sake brewery that has a museum and offers a small souvenir; a 180ml bottle of sweet sake.

 It’s a hidden gem, even to locals.
 Sake bars from all of Fushimi and 8 restaurants work together in this establishment.
 Sit down at the bar and simply enjoy your choice of food being delivered straight to you from the restaurants.
-There is a tasting set menu 17 types of sake (Special Discount).
-Optionally, you can choose different foods to eat along with the sake tasting.
+Optionally, there is a tasting set menu 18 types of sake (The set is not included, you need to pay an extra fee around 2,300 yen).
+You can also choose different foods to eat along with the sake tasting.

 What you can expect in this tour

-I welcome you to join my sake tasting experience in Kyoto, where we’ll explore at least two of my favorite breweries and two local bars.
+I welcome you to join my sake tasting experience in Kyoto, where we’ll explore at least two of my favorite breweries, sake shop, and a local bar.
 This area is famous for producing excellent sake, in part due to the fact that they use “Fushimi”, a sort of precious holy water, to create their elixirs.

 We are passionate about sake, and we’d like to share with you the process of its fabrication, comparing different kinds and what makes Kyoto’s sake so special.